-Dr. Lydia Tong – Veterinary Pathologist
+Dr. Lydia Marwood – Veterinary Pathologist

 Lydia is Taronga Zoo’s zoo and wildlife pathologist and is responsible for conducting diagnostic surgical pathology and necropsy of any and all animals in Taronga’s care.
 Lydia trained in veterinary medicine at the University of Cambridge and did her post-graduate training in pathology at the University of Sydney.
 She has a diverse professional background as a clinical vet and pathologist, working with domestic and wild species around the world, including Borneo, Micronesia, Papua New Guinea, South Africa, East Timor, Vanuatu, Tonga, the UK and Australia.